-Eye protection : Safety eyewear complying with an approved standard should be used when a risk assessment indicates this is necessary.
-Choose body protection in relation to its type, to the concencific work-place.
+Eye protection : Safety eyewear complying with an approved standard should the product.

-Skin and body protection : Choose body protection in relation to its type, to the concentration and amount of dangerous substances, and to the spethe product.
+Skin and body protection : Choose body protection in relation to its type, to the concenbefore entering eating areas.

 Hygiene measures : Wash hands before breaks and immediately after handling